 Residents shall not mark, deface, modify, or destroy any part of the common elements.

 - Recycling is required by a Fairfax County ordinance.
 Recycling is done by AAA Trash and Recycling on Fridays only before 6:00 a.m.
-Please bundle and tie newspapers or place in a paper bag.
+Please put all recyclables in the containers and break down any cardboard boxes.
+Do not leave anything on the ground or outside the containers.
 Other items that can be recycled are glass, cans, aluminum, etc. Please do not put other trash in recycling bags.
 If you missed the trash/recycling company, please put it back in your house until the next collection day.
 For pickup of large items, please call AAA Trash and Recycling at 703-818-8222.
 Charges will be assessed for violation of these procedures.

 - All ordinary house pets are permitted subject to the guidelines of the Condominium Association.

 - All pets must be restrained and kept on a leash when on common ground.
 Do not leash pets to stationary objects.